 - Ability to plug any ORM

 Bottle is a micro-framework for prototyping and building simple personal applications.
 It was originally meant for building APIs and is considered by developers as one of the finest Python web frameworks.
 It also allows developers to work closely with the hardware to build small and simplistic personal use apps.
 Here are some of the main features of the Bottle framework:

 - Access to form data, cookies, headers, file uploads, cookies, headers, etc.

 - Includes plugin support for different databases.

 CherryPy is an open-source Python framework that follows a minimalist approach for building web applications.
 Released in 2002, it is one of the oldest Python frameworks still popular today.
 Unlike other frameworks, you don't need to install the apache server to run CherryPy.
 With CherryPy, you can build web applications the same way you would an object-oriented program.
 The best thing about this framework is that it allows you to use any type of technology for creating templates and data access.
 Here are some more features of using the CherryPy framework:

 - Built-in support for profiling, coverage, and testing

 - Simplifies running multiple HTTP servers at once

 Ready to Learn More?

 While there are multiple frameworks that you can choose from, you must keep in mind the features and functionalities that each comes with.
 Choosing the right framework will help you determine the performance of your web development project.
-If you want to learn more about Python frameworks, you can sign up for Simplilearn’s Post Graduate Program In Data Science in partnership with Purdue University and in collaboration with IBM.
+If you want to learn more about Python frameworks, you can sign up for Simplilearn’s Professional Certificate Program in Data Science in partnership with Purdue University and in collaboration with IBM.
 In this course, you will learn about critical data science topics such as R, Python, Machine Learning algorithms, NLP concepts, Data Visualization with Tableau, and lots more.
 Sign up for this course today to accelerate your career in data science.